Downtown Austin Storefront Retail Business Report

-Before the rise of COVID-19, stay-at-home orders and the temporary closure of businesses across the state, downtown Austin’s small storefront businesses and nightlife economy was thriving.
-Storefront businesses operating in downtown enjoyed access to a growing daytime and nighttime population as the number of occupied residential units, office space and hotel rooms continued to expand annually.
+Before the rise of COVID-19, stay-at-home orders and the temporary closure of businesses across the state, downtown Austin’s small storefront businesses and nightlife economy were thriving.
+Storefront businesses operating downtown enjoyed access to a growing daytime and nighttime population as the number of occupied residential units, office space and hotel rooms continued to expand annually.
+As stay-at-home orders went into effect and consumer demand slowed, small and local businesses that occupy downtown’s storefront spaces were dramatically impacted.

 Click here to download a PDF of the report.